giglf/pwnbox/rc/README.md

 Configuration files go here.
 Eg: .bashrc, .gdbinit, .tmux.conf, etc...
-These will be copied to the container when `run.sh` is executed.
+These will be copied to the container when `docker build`.